kaymal/SQL/SQL.md

-SQL Queries with R Notebook
+SQL Intro: Querying Databases
 ================
 Kaymal

+Structured Query Language (SQL) is a language for interacting with data stored in a *relational database*.
+The focus of this notebook is **querying databases**, yet one can also use SQL to modify a database or to create one.
+[Sakila](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwipzNLVifHgAhURqaQKHXPWAfoQFjAAegQIBhAB&url=https%3A%2F%2Fdev.mysql.com%2Fdoc%2Fsakila%2Fen%2F&usg=AOvVaw2NuLo1XbYVnyU8rBTLsipX) Database is used in this study.

 Outline:

 -   Installing Necessary Packages
 -   Connection and Credentials
-- Basic Queries
+-   Basic SQL Commands
-  *
-  *
+    -   Selecting
+        -   SELECT
+        -   SELECT DISTINCT
+        -   COUNT
+    -   Filtering
+        -   WHERE
+        -   WHERE AND/OR
+        -   BETWEEN
+        -   WHERE IN
+        -   NULL and ISNULL
+        -   LIKE and NOT LIKE
+    -   Aggregate Functions
+    -   Sorting, Grouping, Merging
+        -   ORDER BY
+        -   GROUP BY
+        -   HAVING

 Installing Necessary Packages
 -----------------------------